fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 # Schedule of Readings and Assignments

-## 9(1): Introductions
+## 1: Introductions

 ### Mar 21
-We'll review the course aims, assignments, and general plan for the 1/2 semester.
-Why do conceptions of "nature" matter, anyway?
+We'll review the course aims, assignments, and general plan for our 1/2 semester together.
+Why do conceptions of "nature" matter?
 - Raymond Williams, "Ideas of Nature" (1980), 67--85.
 - What is YOUR nature?